CoinCulture/evm-tools/analysis/ethersignal/ethersignal.md

 34     JUMP
 ```

-Program count 29 is a valid jump destination, but we then jump to pc 2, which is an invalid jump destination,
+PC 29 is a valid jump destination, but we then jump to PC 2, which is an invalid jump destination,
 and causes execution to halt.

 We can confirm this behaviour with an execution: